MicrosoftDocs/azure-docs/articles/machine-learning/v1/azure-machine-learning-release-notes.md

     + Fixed issues related to removal of `RequirementParseError` from setuptools.
     + Use docker instead of conda for local runs submitted using "compute_target='local'"
     + The iteration duration printed to the console has been corrected.
 Previously, the iteration duration was sometimes printed as run end time minus run creation time.
 It has been corrected to equal run end time minus run start time.
-    + When using AutoML, if a path is passed into the AutoMLConfig object and it does not already exist, it will be automatically created.
+    + When using AutoML, if a path is passed into the AutoMLConfig object and it does not already exist, it is automatically created.
     + Users can now specify a time series frequency for forecasting tasks by using the `freq` parameter.
   + **azureml-train-automl-runtime**
     + Improved console output when best model explanations fail.